Lynching of James Harvey and Joe Jordan: Background

 During the Summer of 1921, James Harvey and Joe Jordan, after hiking throughout the Deep South, had stopped in Wayne County in southeast Georgia, performing several months of agricultural work.
 Eventually the two men got into an argument with their white employer regarding their wages, with the employer refusing to pay them for their work.
 In September, following the quarrel, the employer's wife pressed charges against Harvey and Jordan, alleging that they had attacked and raped her.
 Three days after the alleged incident, the men were moved to a jail in Savannah and, while incarcerated, were tried in absentia in Wayne County, where they were convicted and sentenced to death.
 The counsel that had been appointed to defend Harvey and Jordan had made no effort to collect evidence or gather testimony.

 Following the trial, Harvey's uncle wrote a letter about the case to the national office of the National Association for the Advancement of Colored People (NAACP), who then requested their Savannah branch to investigate the matter.
 The NAACP hired James A. Harolds, a white lawyer from Jesup (in Wayne County), to defend Harvey and Jordan and pushed for a retrial, arguing that the men's constitutional rights had been violated and that they had been unable to call witnesses or have any say in the jury selection.
 A stay of execution was granted as Harolds brought the case before the Supreme Court of Georgia, but the Court reaffirmed the verdict and the men were sentenced to die on May 15, 1922.
 Following this, several prominent white women in Wayne County petitioned for a new trial, alleging that new evidence had been discovered.
 Another stay of execution was placed on Harvey and Jordan, but the judge in Wayne County rejected the petition for a new trial and the men were scheduled to be executed on June 30.

 Following this, Harvey and Jordan's defense began to petition Georgia Governor Thomas W. Hardwick for executive clemency in their case.
-This was granted on June 30, the scheduled date of the men's execution.
+On June 30, the scheduled date of the men's execution, the governor granted them a 30-day reprieve.
 (Note: Sources vary as to the form of this clemency.
 A 1923 report by the NAACP states that the governor had issued a 30-day respite while the defense sought a pardon, while a 1993 book from historian W. Fitzhugh Brundage states that the governor granted the men a reprieve and sentenced them to life imprisonment.)
 The Wayne County sheriff replied to the governor's order with, "Your order received with much sorrow."